 5. Place your dough onto a well-floured chopping board or tray before covering with a plastic bag and refrigerating for 30 minutes.

 6. Remove the dough from the fridge and place it on a well-floured surface, with the shortest end of the rectangle nearest you.
 Roll the dough out into a rectangle again and then fold into neat thirds (as shown above) before refrigerating.
-You should repeat this three times in total, allowing the dough to chill for 30 minutes afterwards.
+You should repeat this three times in total, allowing the dough to chill for 30 minutes each time between folds. .

 7. Roll the dough out one last time – it may take a bit of time and effort to roll it out into a big rectangle.
 Sprinkle with the sugar, cinnamon and dried fruit.
 You could try adding mincemeat and/or apple or orange zest and dried cranberries.
 You can swap the cinnamon for cardamom for a more Scandinavian feel.
 I have also made savoury versions by sprinkling the dough with chopped black olives, feta and sundried tomatoes.
 You can do half sweet, half savoury to make two different types of buns.
-I have however found that the sugar in the buns goes syrupy and runs onto the savoury buns – I wouldn’t recommend baking them all in the same tin if you do a mix of sweet and savoury.
+I have however found that the sugar in the buns goes syrupy and runs onto the savoury buns – I wouldn’t recommend baking them all in the same tin as you end up with a slightly odd mix of sweet and savoury.

 8. You can cut the dough in half along its long edge if you’d prefer to make more smaller buns.
 Either way, roll the dough into a tight sausage, along its long edge.
 Cut the coiled dough into 15 pieces.

 9. Arrange them in a round springform tin – they will expand to fill the gaps, making a lovely tear’n’share.